How to Build Continuous Compliance into Your Development Pipeline

 stage: test

-image: sectests/scanner:latest
+image: sectests/validator:latest

 script: